 - Sunday April 5, 33 AD – Resurrection Sunday (end of 70th ‘seven’)

 Some other 70-Week Prophecy interpretations land perfectly on Palm Sunday at the end of the 69th ‘seven’ but then skip over the most important event in history contained within the Passion Week started by Palm Sunday.
 They jump right over approximately 2000 unanswered years thus far to the week of ‘Tribulation’.
 There could possibly be a dual interpretation for the 70th ‘seven’ or prophetic week but if 69 weeks of prophetic years lands on the beginning of Passion Week, it stands to reason that the last week of the prophecy being the most important seven of the 70 has something to do with Palm Sunday and the events that immediately followed that week, not the Tribulation thousands of years in the future.
 The 70-Week prophecy gives a very specific time frame that has to be decoded.
-A Bible prophecy setting the specific time to the Tribulation does not exist and this prophecy cannot be hijacked for that purpose in my view.
-Clearly the same passage speaks to other events that follow the Passion of Christ.
-The timing of the prophecy however does not.
+Clearly the same passage speaks to other events that follow the Passion of Christ within the century.
+The timing of the second coming of Christ and the Tribulation relate more closely to Daniel’s 2300 ‘Evening and Day’ Prophecy.

 Why April 3, 33 AD to date the Crucifixion?

-Many scholars, including Sir Isaac Newton, narrowed several possible crucifixion dates down to two, one is April 3, 33 AD, which is the only date of the two during a lunar eclipse (confirmed by lunar eclipse charts) and where Passover was the day before the Sabbath, both described in Scripture (i.e. Acts 2:14) on the Day of Pentecost, May 23, 33 AD.
+Many scholars, including Sir Isaac Newton, narrowed several possible crucifixion dates down to two, one is April 3, 33 AD, which is the only date of the two during a lunar eclipse (confirmed by lunar eclipse charts but ironically not by Newton) and where Passover was the day before the Sabbath, both described in Scripture (i.e. Acts 2:14) on the Day of Pentecost, May 23, 33 AD.

 The Day of Pentecost, Recap of the Signs and Wonders that occurred with the Crucifixion